lnahrf/steel_rods/clp0s82tz000309jv0t2zfmep.md

 float power = 3.3 * (0.2 / 1000); // 0.00066 watts or 0.66 milli-watts
 ```

 To calculate how many components we can hook up to an Arduino, we must know each component's power requirements.
-The power requirement of a component can be calculated using the following example (the values are made-up).
+The power requirement of a component can be calculated using the following example (the values are made up).

 ```cpp
 float power = volts * amps; // power in watts